JudeWillmer/Microsoft-365-Administration-Lab/06 - Troubleshooting/README.md

 ## Implementation

-I investigated common Outlook issues that can prevent users from sending or receiving email.
-As part of the troubleshooting process, I verified that **Work Offline** mode was not enabled, as this disconnects Outlook from Microsoft 365 and prevents mailbox synchronization.
-I also reviewed the **Junk Email** settings to determine whether legitimate messages were being filtered into the Junk Email folder due to configured filtering rules or blocked senders.
-These are common first-line troubleshooting steps performed before investigating account configuration or server-related issues.
+I investigated common **Outlook issues** that can prevent users from sending or receiving email.
+As part of the **troubleshooting process**, I verified that **Work Offline** mode was not enabled, as this disconnects Outlook from **Microsoft 365** and prevents **mailbox synchronization**.
+I also reviewed the **Junk Email** settings to determine whether legitimate messages were being filtered into the Junk Email folder due to configured **filtering rules** or blocked senders.
+These are common **first-line troubleshooting** steps performed before investigating account configuration or server-related issues.

 ---